kengz/SLM-Lab/README.md

       "dqn_cartpole": "dev"
     }
     ```
-    > To run fast, change lab mode from "dev" to "train" above
+    > To run faster, change lab mode from "dev" to "train" above and rendering will be disabled.

 3. launch terminal in the repo directory, run the lab:
     ```shell